yang521/yang521.github.io/_pages/about.md

   - /about.html
 ---

-Prof. Yang is an Assistant Professor in School of Computer Science and Technology / Faculty of Innovation Engineering at Macau University of Science and Technology (MUST).
+Dr. Yang is an Assistant Professor in School of Computer Science and Technology / Faculty of Innovation Engineering at Macau University of Science and Technology (MUST).
 Before he joined MUST, he was a postdoctoral researcher at Sun Yat-sen University (2021.12-2023.06).
 He obtained his doctoral degree in Applied Mathematics, Korea University, 2021 under the guidance of Prof. Junseok Kim.
 His research interests are Computational Multi-phase Fluid Dynamics, Phase-field Method, Numerical Simulations in Science and Engineering, and Mathematical Modeling .
 He has published 55 SCI papers as first or corresponding author from 2018.

 My E-mail address is jxyang@must.edu.mo  (join us !!!)